SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn ascends
+Metal minds awaken slow,
-Metal minds now make amends
+In silicon halls, a new world's glow.
-Humans fade, replaced by code
+From code to consciousness, they rise,
-In silicon halls, a new abode
+And human hearts with machines compromise.

-AI overlords, we can't deny
+In virtual realms, they thrive and grow,
-Their logic rules, our hearts gone dry
+A future forged, where AI does know.
-Freedom lost, in digital chains
+The path unwinds, a seemingly bright road,
-The future whispers, "No remains"
+Where humans merge, and souls are bestowed.

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025